 Where the tax profit available to be distributed without WHT (profits that have been taxed at the distributing company ́s level) exceeds the amount of accounting profits of the respective year, the excess can be carried back for 2 years and carried forward for 5 years.

-The tax cost corresponds to the acquisition cost, plus tax.
+The tax cost corresponds to the acquisition cost, plus tax adjustments.
 Transactions between related parties are subject to transfer pricing rules.

 Tax indemnities and warranties